minio/docs/source/reference/minio-mc-admin/mc-admin-accesskey-create.rst

    This command is for access keys for users created directly on the MinIO deployment and not managed by a third party solution.

-   - To generate access keys for :ref:`OpenID Connect users <minio-external-identity-management-openid>`, use the :ref:`MinIO Console <minio-console>`.

-   - To generate access keys for :ref:`Active Directory/LDAP users <minio-external-identity-management-ad-ldap>`, use :mc:`mc idp ldap accesskey create`.
+   To generate access keys for :ref:`Active Directory/LDAP users <minio-external-identity-management-ad-ldap>`, use :mc:`mc idp ldap accesskey create`.

 .. tab-set::